brikrey67/rails-views/readme.md

 If only there was some way to not have to do that!

 Instead of one argument for each field in a record, `.create` can actually take one argument in total that is a hash of all the fields that should be updated.
-For instance:
+For instance...

 ```rb
 @artist = Artist.create!({